slmnhq/chorus/README.md

 ## Development

-    cd ~/workspace/chorusrails && foreman start
+    foreman start
     If foreman fails to start run:
     bundle

     In another terminal window, run:
-	cd ~/workspace/chorusrails && script/start_db.sh (or script/start_db_noisy.sh for verbouse db output.)
+	RAILS_ENV=development CHORUS_HOME=. packaging/chorus_control.sh start

     Run the following rake commands, ignore DB errors. rake db:migrate
     rake db:test:prepare

-Application will be on http://localhost:3000
+Application will be on http://localhost:8080

-    If you cannot log in as edcadmin, you first need to initialize the it in the database with
+    If you cannot log in as chorusadmin, you first need to initialize the it in the database with

     rake db:seed